After-sales services during an asset's lifetime: collaborative planning of system upgrades

-For a fixed $N$, we can therefore determine the corresponding optimal upgrade policy by deriving the inter-upgrade times that minimizes $\sum_{i=1}^{N} C(T_i)+C(H-\sum_{i=1}^{N} T_i)$, where $T_i \in [0,H]$ for all $i=1,\ldots,N$.
-Over a finite interval, a minimum can only be attained at points where each partial derivative (in $T_i$) is either zero or at the boundaries.
-Note that for the optimal upgrade policy, it cannot hold that $T_i^*=0$ for some $i=1,\ldots,N$ or $\sum_{i=1}^{N^*} T_i^*=H$ since $c_0>v(0)$.
-In other words, an optimal upgrade system must satisfy the property that every partial derivative (in $T_i$) is zero.
+where $T_i \in [0,H]$ for all $i=1,\ldots,N$.
+Over the finite interval {$[0,H]$ and for a fixed $N$}, a minimum of \eqref{eq:obj} can only be attained at points where each partial derivative (in $T_i$) is either zero or at the boundaries. {However, we know the latter is not possible as the system upgrade costs more than salvaging the system immediately (i.e., for the optimal upgrade policy, it cannot hold that $T_i^*=0$ for some $i=1,\ldots,N$ or $\sum_{i=1}^{N^*} T_i^*=H$ since $c_0>v(0)$ by Assumption~\ref{ass:UpgradeCosts}).} {Therefore, an optimal upgrade policy} must satisfy the property that every partial derivative (in $T_i$) is zero.
 That is, a necessary condition for optimality is given by

 where $C'(t)$ denotes the first derivative of the cycle cost function $C(t), t\geq 0$.
 To find the optimal upgrade policy, we are therefore interested in the sets

 These sets represent the candidates for the optimal inter-upgrade times if $N \geq 1$ upgrades would be executed during the lifetime.
 The optimal policy is therefore contained in the set